AdUhTkJm/moonc/README.md

 # Progress

-Currently the compiler is able to parse parts of itself.
+Currently the compiler is able to parse some files of itself.
+There are still some amount of corner cases not covered.

-Unsupported parsing features:

-- Traits;